 I joined the trail at spot marked by the arrow at the end of the path between the Park Headquarters and the Shrine of the Ages on the above map.
 Bronze markers are embedded in the trail at 10 meter intervals with each marker representing the passage of 10-million years.
 This is the marker where I began:

-As you can imagine, Grand Canyon is a photographer’s dream – even one is as ordinary as I. While I was able to indulge in thoughts of fleeting profundity as I ambled along, the depth of those thoughts was interrupted by my frequent stops to take a picture.
+As you can imagine, Grand Canyon is a photographer’s dream – even one as ordinary as I. While I was able to indulge in thoughts of fleeting profundity as I ambled along, the depth of those thoughts was interrupted by my frequent stops to take a picture.
 I noted the viewpoints only periodically so you might have to simply look at the pictures I took between the Trailview Overlook and Hermit’s Rest with stops at Maricopa Point, Powell Point, Mojave Point and Pima Point without clarification.
 Walk along with me and let me provide some, perhaps unfamiliar Grand Canyon facts and, along the way, also dispel some Grand Canyon myths.

-So you think you know the Grand Canyon
+So you think you know the Grand Canyon.

 Canyonwise, just how grand is it really?